 - Collaboratively develop and document shared understanding of why and how the mentoring relationship will occur.
 Defining these parameters at the beginning can help establish mentoring as part of the expected professional activities of faculty members.
 [See Appendix 1 for a sample worksheet to document the agreed upon aspects of the mentoring relationship.]
-Activity details should include the following: - o Goals for both mentors and mentees. - Expected duration of relationship and time requirements for both parties. - Protocols for HOW communication will occur between parties, i.e., expectations for frequency and duration of meetings, access during after work hours, etc. - Protocols for WHAT will be communicated within and outside of the mentoring relationship. - Expected practices and roles for communicating meeting agendas and activities.
+Activity details should include the following: - Goals for both mentors and mentees. - Expected duration of relationship and time requirements for both parties. - Protocols for HOW communication will occur between parties, i.e., expectations for frequency and duration of meetings, access during after work hours, etc. - Protocols for WHAT will be communicated within and outside of the mentoring relationship. - Expected practices and roles for communicating meeting agendas and activities.

 - Defined periodic check-in points to allow both parties to reflect on their progress toward stated goals. - Be well-prepared for each scheduled meeting by completing assigned work or readings ahead of time. - That one party may hold evaluative authority over the other should not preclude effective mentoring from taking place.
-However, parties should identify the relationship context up front and establish ground rules to manage this dynamic. - For supervisory mentoring relationships, assigned work and projects should not extend the agreed-upon duration of the formal mentoring relationship. - For mentoring between faculty members or where mentors have formal review or promotion authority, the specific nature of that authority and awareness of the power differential should be discussed at the outset and clearly understood by all parties. - Individuals should seek to cultivate a diversified network of mentors, as this can help normalize mentorship as a best practice in the academy and minimize over-reliance on a single mentoring relationship in which a level of supervisory authority may exist.
-See also Principle 4 Holistic for more information.
+However, parties should identify the relationship context up front and establish ground rules to manage this dynamic. - For supervisory mentoring relationships, assigned work and projects should not extend the agreed-upon duration of the formal mentoring relationship. - For mentoring between faculty members or where mentors have formal review or promotion authority, the specific nature of that authority and awareness of the power differential should be discussed at the outset and clearly understood by all parties. - Individuals should seek to cultivate a network of mentors, as this can help normalize mentorship as a best practice in the academy and minimize overreliance on a single mentoring relationship in which a level of supervisory authority may exist.
+See also Principle 4 - Holistic for more information.

 II.
-Principle 2 - Inclusive
+Principle 2 - Welcoming

-Strive to create an inclusive space to which parties can bring their best and most authentic selves.
+Strive to create welcoming spaces to which parties can bring their best and most authentic selves.
 Examples of best practices include:

 - Ground the relationship with the understanding that mentors and mentees will inhabit different perspectives and worldviews.
-These differences can be linked to age, rank, and various social identities, among other characteristics. - Mentors should take responsibility for educating themselves on issues of systemic bias, privilege, and representation in higher education and (if applicable) within the specific discipline or scholarship area.
-Understand how these factors affect groups in different ways and be mindful of how these factors may be impacting mentees. - Mentors should also be aware of their own preference biases, be open to views from mentees and others, and take care to ensure they are doing everything possible to provide an equitable experience for their mentees. - Allow and model flexibility to accommodate differences in life situations.
-For example, if one or both parties have home responsibilities during early morning hours, schedule your check-ins during a time of day when you know they will be able to participate fully in the conversation.
+These differences can be linked to age, rank, and various social identities, among other characteristics. - Allow and model flexibility to accommodate differences in life situations.
+For example, if one or both parties have home responsibilities during early morning hours, schedule your check-ins during a time of day when you know they will be able to participate fully in the conversation. - Parties should establish and maintain boundaries for discussion topics.
+For example, agree upfront whether you will discuss non-work pressures and constraints on one's time that may be affecting productivity toward career goals.